TBE-ThomasTian/HVAC-for-OpenFOAM/ASHRAE55/README.md

 ## Overview

 ASHRAE55Foam is an OpenFOAM post-processing utility that calculates thermal comfort metrics according to the ANSI/ASHRAE Standard 55-2020 Adaptive Comfort Model.
 It evaluates indoor and outdoor thermal comfort conditions in CFD simulations by computing operative temperature and determining compliance with ASHRAE 55 acceptability criteria.
+The tool works globally by automatically extracting location data from EPW weather files.

 ## Features

+- **Global Location Support**
+  - Automatically extracts latitude, longitude, and time zone from EPW files
+  - Works for any location worldwide without manual coordinate input
+  - Supports command-line override of location parameters

 - **Thermal Comfort Assessment**
   - Calculates Operative Temperature (TOp) - the average of air temperature and mean radiant temperature